kalra-muskan/sales-dashboard/README.md

 - *Geographic Expansion*: San Francisco is a revenue driver.
 Expand there and learn from its success to apply elsewhere.
 - *Cost Management*: Monitor costs closely, even with high revenue and positive net profit.
 It's essential to maintain or increase profit margins.

-__For a better understanding of these insights, you can find the interactive Dashboard [Here](https://lookerstudio.google.com/u/1/reporting/cc2f4eaa-0417-4e31-a989-e996e701e237/page/lZQaD)__